tang-wenhui/tang-wenhui.github.io/_pages/non-menu-page.md

 <br/>
 <br/>

-## Temporal behavior in oscillary epithelia
+## Temporal oscillation within epithelia
 Despite numerous studies on the spatial patterns of cell migration, the temporal dynamics have been largely overlooked.
 I am interested in studying oscillatory patterns and the corresponding "waves" within epithelia.
 Such temporal analysis provides a novel approach to examine higher-level biological functions, and can serve as a indicator for distinguishing healthy and diseased tissues.
 <br/>